cyocum/cyocum.github.io/_posts/2020-06-26-Making-IrishGen-SPARQL-Part-I.md

 constraint".
 Essentially, `filter` allow the user to constrain the kinds of results which are returned.
 This can be very useful in a variety of situations.
-In the question above, the query will need to be broadened but the user wants to restict the kinds of solution sets returned.
+In the question above, the query will need to be broadened but the user wants to restrict the kinds of solution sets returned.
 To wit:

 ```sparql